OWASP Top 10 and Snort Rule Creation

 This can be mitigated by simply removing the error message or putting a different 404 page/message.

-6. Using Vulnerable and Oudated Components
+6. Using Vulnerable and Outdated Components

 7. Identification and Authentication Failures